maziac/DeZog/documentation/ReverseEngineeringUsage.md

 # Reverse Engineering with DeZog

-DeZog primary goal is to develop new Z80 SW and debug it.
+DeZog's primary goal is to develop new Z80 SW and debug it.

-Another way to use DeZog is for reverse engineering of existing SW.
+But another way to use DeZog is for reverse engineering of existing SW.

 The process is shown here with MAME as an example.